BuildClubSSN/WorkshopProjects/UltrasonicDistanceSensor_RasPi/README.md

 ## Phase 1 - Assembling the LEDs and lighting them up!

-We're going to connect a five LED lights to our Raspberry Pi and make them light up and dance!
+We're going to connect five LED lights to our Raspberry Pi and make them light up and dance!

 1. Firstly, assemble the circuit by closely observing this diagram and recreating it: